sadsa/snorlax-auth/README.md

 ## 📖 Overview

 snorlax-auth is our centralized authentication and authorization infrastructure using Keycloak.
 Just as Snorlax blocks the path of unauthorized trainers, this repository manages and secures your application's authentication needs.
-With Snorlax's legendary defensive capabilities, your authentication infrastructure is in safe hands.

 ### 🌟 Features

-- 🛡️ Rock-solid authentication barrier (Containerized Keycloak)
+- 🛡️ Rock-solid authentication barrier
-- 🔑 Centralized user management (as reliable as Snorlax's Rest)
+- 🔑 Centralized user management
-- 🔒 Role-based access control (RBAC) (like Snorlax guarding different routes)
+- 🔒 Role-based access control (RBAC)
 - 🔄 OAuth 2.0 and OpenID Connect support
-- 🎨 Custom theme support (style your auth like a shiny Snorlax)
-- 🔙 Automated backup solutions (because even Snorlax needs a backup)

 ## 🚀 Quick Start